Console war: Xbox One vs PlayStation 4

-Xbox Series X|S vs PlayStation 5
+Xbox Series X/S vs PlayStation 5

 Both companies released their next consoles in 2020, the PlayStation 5 and the Xbox Series X and Series S. Both console families represent technology improvements with similar target specifications, including high-resolution and high framerates, high-speed internal storage, and backward compatibility with earlier systems.
 More recently Microsoft has expanded game offerings beyond consoles, such as Xbox Game Pass and the xCloud game streaming service, as to move away from a console war mentality.
 Phil Spencer, head of Xbox for Microsoft, stated that they see Xbox in competition with Netflix and other online streaming services vying for entertainment options, rather than Sony.
 Similarly, Sony launched a more intense focus into streaming services.
 For example, in 2020, a "media remote" was launched, advertising "effortless control of a wide range of blockbuster entertainment on the PS5".

-Furthermore, there have been rumours of both companies launching further consoles in the future, with a Sony executive claiming that further consoles will come out in a six to seven-year cycle.
-Microsoft going one step further claiming it has consoles which "will not come to light for many years."

-With Microsoft's acquisition of Zenimax Media in 2021 and a planned acquisition of Activision Blizzard, announced in January 2022 and expected to close in 2023, the potential for escalation in Sony/Microsoft console war grew, as Microsoft could potentially make Bethesda Softworks and Activision Blizzard's games exclusive to the Xbox line.
-Microsoft's potential owernship of the Call of Duty series had become a focus of Sony's concerns of the acquisition.
-While Microsoft has given Sony written commitment to keep the Call of Duty series on the PlayStation consoles for several years, Sony has expressed concern that this is not adequate and that Microsoft would make the series Xbox-exclusive following that period.
+With Microsoft's acquisition of Zenimax Media in 2021 and acquisition of Activision Blizzard in 2023, the potential for escalation in Sony/Microsoft console war grew, as Microsoft could potentially make Bethesda Softworks and Activision Blizzard's games exclusive to the Xbox line.
+Microsoft's potential ownership of the Call of Duty series had become a focus of Sony's concerns of the acquisition.
+While Microsoft has given Sony a written commitment to keep the Call of Duty series on the PlayStation consoles for several years, Sony has expressed concern that this is not adequate and that Microsoft would make the series Xbox-exclusive following that period.
+As regulatory agencies considered these positions, Microsoft stated that they had been losing the console war against Sony, having always been in a weaker sales position against the PlayStation 5.

-Legacy

-In 2013, South Park lampooned and satirized the eighth-gen console war between the Xbox One and PlayStation 4 in the episode "Black Friday Trilogy".

-Differing from Sega vs Nintendo there appears to be an increasing divide between the two companies rather than collaboration.
-Xbox remains the more expensive of the two, however both console prices are high when compared to the traditional console market, setting a trend for ever more expensive consoles.
+Starting in 2024, Microsoft began releasing ports of its first-party games for the PlayStation 5 and Nintendo Switch, which Spencer said was part of Microsoft's plan to focus more on the reach of its games across a wider range of devices and preparing for Microsoft for anticipated changes in game distribution in the industry.
+Some publications considered this change to be an example of Microsoft conceding to Sony in their console war, deprioritizing console hardware sales in favor of software sales.
+On 26 August 2025, Helldivers 2, a game originally released in February 2024 as a PlayStation 5 console exclusive by developer Arrowhead Game Studio, launched for Xbox Series X/S consoles.
+In addition to being the first PlayStation Studios-published title to release on Xbox consoles, the release coincided with the launch of Gears of War: Reloaded on PlayStation 5 the very same day, becoming the first entry in the previously Xbox-exclusive game series to release on a non-Xbox console, and further signaling a de-escalation in the ninth generation console war.